Seismic Data Interpolation via Denoising Diffusion Implicit Models with Coherence-corrected Resampling: Conclusion

 \section{Conclusion}

-In this paper, we propose the SeisDDIMR method, which tackles the seismic data interpolation problem with a higher model robustness on various missing data scenarios.
-SeisDDIMR consists of two processes, including the training of seismic DDPM and implicit conditional interpolation with resampling.
+In this paper, we propose the SeisDDIMCR method, which tackles the seismic data interpolation problem with better model generalization on various missing data scenarios.
+SeisDDIMCR consists of two processes, including the training of seismic DDPM and implicit conditional interpolation with coherence correction and resampling.
 Seismic DDPM embeds seismic data into a denoising probability model framework.
-It achieves full-stage parameter sharing using the noise matching network based on the U-Net structure equipped with MHSA.
+It achieves full-stage parameter sharing using the noise matching network based on the U-Net structure.
 The cosine noise schedule is introduced to speed up the transition during the high noise stage of seismic data.
-Implicit conditional interpolation with resampling, serving as the inference process of seismic DDPM, achieves flexible interpolation for different missing data scenarios and missing rates by utilizing the existing traces of the seismic data as a condition.
-Interpolation experiments on synthetic and field seismic data with multiple patterns of missing data demonstrate that our SeisDDIMR provides superior quality than existing methods and it also has advantages in robustness.
-Uncertainty quantification is provided to promote practical applications.
-In addition, a series of ablation experiments verify the rationality and effectiveness of hyperparameters and the design of key model components.
+Implicit conditional interpolation with coherence-corrected resampling, serving as the inference process, achieves flexible interpolation for different missing data scenarios and missing rates by utilizing the existing traces of the seismic data as a condition.
+Coherence correction optimizes overall consistency by penalizing interpolation errors in the revealed traces.
+Resampling unifies the sampling distribution between adjacent steps through iteration.
+Interpolation experiments on synthetic and field seismic data with various patterns of missing data demonstrate that our SeisDDIMCR provides superior quality than existing methods and it also has advantages in robustness and generalization.
 In future studies, we will focus on extending our method to 3D or higher-dimensional seismic data interpolation.